Grace Phillpotts: Early life and youth career

-She attended Powers Catholic High School, where she was a standout soccer player, earning multiple accolades for her defensive abilities and leadership on the field.
-Phillpotts played club soccer for the Michigan Hawks, a prestigious team competing in the ECNL, the top youth soccer competition in the United States.
+Phillpotts attended Powers Catholic High School, where she was a standout soccer player, earning multiple accolades.
+She played club soccer for the Michigan Hawks, a prestigious team competing in the ECNL, the top youth soccer competition in the United States.

 In 2017, Phillpotts was invited to the ECNL/id2 National Training Camp, a showcase for the country’s top female youth players.
 She also helped lead the Michigan Hawks to a third-place finish at the ECNL National Playoffs that year.

 College career

 DePaul Blue Demons

-Phillpotts began her collegiate soccer career playing for the DePaul Blue Demons in Chicago.
+Phillpotts began her collegiate career playing for the DePaul Blue Demons in Chicago.
 As a freshman in 2020, she started seven matches and earned a place on the Big East All-Freshman Team.
 Philpotts started all 18 matches in her sophomore year and made 12 starts as a junior.

 During her tenure with the Blue Demons, Phillpotts recorded four assists.
 In September 2021, she was named Big East Defensive Player of the Week.

 Kentucky Wildcats

-Phillpotts transferred to join the Kentucky Wildcats in 2023.
-She started every one of the 19 matches she played that season, providing four assists and helping Kentucky achieve a 9–4–6 record.
+Phillpotts transferred to the Kentucky Wildcats in 2023.
+She started all 19 matches she played that season, providing four assists and helping Kentucky achieve a 9–4–6 record.

-She earned her Second Team All-Southeastern Conference (SEC) honors and selection to the United Soccer Coaches (USC) Third Team All-Southeast Region.
+She earned Second Team All-Southeastern Conference (SEC) honors and selection to the United Soccer Coaches (USC) Third Team All-Southeast Region.
 In her senior year, Phillpotts started all 21 matches, logging a career-high 1,799 minutes, and scoring her first collegiate goal.
 She matched her career-best with four assists, totaling six points for the season.
 Her senior season accolades included First Team All-SEC and USC Southeast Region First Team honors.